DaleFielding/weather4kids/README.md

 Includes a large logo in the centre of the page, but with a sad fact instead if a smiley face.
 There is a button that allows them to go to the home page when clicked.

+## Future implementations:
+* Full functionality to be incorporated into the search bar/icon.
+Resulting in the ability to search for other cities around the world.
+  * While typing this will display suggestions in a drop down list that will appear below the search bar/icon.
+  * When a city is selected the weather api will pull the data appropriate to that location and display the relevant data within the webpage.
+* Wider range of weather icons will be available for the cards so that it can display a more accurate picture to the type of weather.
+Some examples of this would be; heavy rain, light rain, sleet, windy, night time weather icons etc.
+* Smoother transition when moving weather cards directionally, including the ability to swipe when using a touch screen.
+* Further sounds to be incorporated that are appropriate to the type of weather.
+* Further snippets of information to be added to provide a much bigger variety.
+* Other Weather APIs to be considered due to occasional inconsistencies with accuracy.